Vyral/base-template/_posts/2023-11-11-happy-veterans-day.md

 ---
 {% include youtube.html %}

 The Wolek Group hopes that this Veterans Day, we can all take a moment to honor the sacrifices of our veterans and pay tribute with gratitude.
 Your patriotism is an example we can aspire too, thank you very much!
-Happy Veterans Day blue\_heart
+Happy Veterans Day.